Go Back

 Easy Glazed Applesauce Fritters

 These applesauce fritters are the perfect autumn treat.
-Imagine gloriously golden crispy batter with a light, fluffy and fruity apple centre, glazed with a perfectly sweet icing.
+Imagine gloriously golden, crispy batter with a light, fluffy, and fruity apple center, glazed with a perfectly sweet glaze.
 So good…

 Prep Time10 minutes